jeremiah-c-leary/vhdl-style-guide/docs/procedure_rules.rst

 |phase_6| |error|

-This rule checks the procedure name has proper case.
+This rule checks the procedure designator has proper case.

 Refer to the section `Configuring Uppercase and Lowercase Rules <configuring.html#configuring-uppercase-and-lowercase-rules>`_ for information on changing the default case.